redoy-ahmed/tic-tac-toe/readme.md

     pip install PyQt5

 ### Usages
-1. Run the tic_tac_toe.py file:
+1. Run the Tic-Tac-Toe-Manual.py file:
-    python tic_tac_toe.py
+    python Tic-Tac-Toe-Manual.py

 2. The game window will open.
 Click on the buttons to make your move.

 ### Code Structure
-- 'tic_tac_toe.py': The main script that contains the game logic and GUI implementation.
+- 'Tic-Tac-Toe-Manual.py': The main script that contains the game logic and GUI implementation.
-- assets/: Directory for storing any additional assets like images (if needed).

 ### Game Logic
 - The game starts with an empty 3x3 grid.